Jamal-Mapp/CAP5610_ML_Team8/LSTMs/README.md

 import sys print(sys.version) #3.9.20
 \end{verbatim}

-pip install the libraries above and install python 3.9.2. create 2 folders called "asl-signs" which will contain the training data and "test-ml" which will contain the testing data. asl-signs should contain train.csv (which has the labels and formatting), sign\_to\_prediction\_index\_map.json (containing the 250 classes), and train\_landmark\_files (the actual dataset in a parquet format).
-The parquet files will be grouped by an additional group of folders containing numbers.
 Define and train the LSTM model then save the best model and preprocessing tools.
 Optionally, if a GPU is available, leverage it to accelerate training the model (one should be able to do so as long as they has access to a device/network with a GPU).